 5. PEA PROTEIN IS GOOD FOR THE DIGESTIVE SYSTEM

 Pea protein contains a lot of fiber.
 That’s always a benefit since fiber is so good for you.
-Pea protein is easily digested and does not contain glucose or lactose.
+Being dairy-free, pea protein is easily digested and does not contain glucose or lactose.
 It does not cause bloating or gas and mixes well into smoothies and puddings.

 6. PEA PROTEIN IS VERSATILE WITH DIETARY NEEDS